jrburke/module/docs/module-from-es.md

 ### Easy for base libraries to opt in to ES modules

 This is one of the biggest benefits to this API approach.
 Base libraries (examples: jQuery, underscore, Backbone), can opt into supporting ES6 modules without needing two separate versions of their library.
-That complicates their release and distribution patterns, just creates more confusion.
+Two separate files complicates their release, distribution and consumption patterns, just creates more confusion.

 I believe the existing solution for ES6 modules is to suggest a smart loader bootstrap script which can either provide an AMD/CommonJS API, or do other loader tricks.